-The free version of Grammarly works exceptionally well for most users.
+The browser version of Grammarly works very well for most users.
 But for more advanced features to help you in your writing process, there is a premium version available.

 You can read more in my Grammarly review.

-Ginger Grammar is another very popular free grammar checker.
+Ginger Grammar is another very popular grammar checker.

 There is a free Chrome extension, and it works similarly to most of the other popular online checkers.